11 easy hacks for winter camping in Australia

-In addition to the liner, it’s a good idea to cram your sleeping bag full of the clothes you’re planning on wearing the next day (sans belts, wallets, phones and anything else that’s going to dig into your face).
+In addition to the liner, it’s a good idea to cram your sleeping bag full of the clothes you’re planning on wearing the next day (sans belts, wallets, phones and anything else that might dig into your hip).
 As well as adding a bit of extra warmth overnight, it means you’ll have warm, dry clothes on to put on the next morning.

 4. Make a bush hot water bottle

 If you’ve got a heavy-duty plastic bottle, you can fill it full of boiling water (that you boiled on the fire you obviously have cranking), pour it into the bottle and chuck it in your sleeping bag.
 Bingo: your very own extremely uncomfortable hot water bottle.

 5. Be an all-weather fire starter

 Fire is, obviously, one of the best ways to keep warm when winter camping in Australia.
 But matches and lighters – the most commonly-used firestarters - are prone to getting damp.
 And if they get damp, they won’t work.
 So consider buying a striker (a portable flint, available in most good hiking and camping shops) to help start your fire – it works even in the wet and cold, and you’ll feel like a real-life Bear Grylls when you use it.